 - Initial Visit

 An initial visit gives you the opportunity to have a more in-depth discussion with the adoption social worker.
-This gives you the opportunity to talk in private and ask any questions regarding the assessment process.
-The social worker will indicate during this visit whether you are eligible to go forward to stage one of the assessment.
+This gives you the opportunity to talk in private and ask any questions regarding the assessment process you may have.
+The social worker will indicate during this visit whether you are eligible to go forward to Stage One of the assessment.
 A registration of interest form will be sent to you after the visit which once accepted will start the process of you adoption assessment.

-During the first stage, you will be asked to complete some learning and supplemental reading as well as a four day preparation training session.
+During Stage One you will be asked to complete some learning and extra reading as well as a four day preparation training session.
 This is designed to develop your awareness of adoption and encourage you to explore adoption further.
-During this time your allocated social worker will request the necessary checks and references and support you in your learning and development.
+During this time you will be allocated a social worker who will request the necessary checks and references and support you in your learning and development.
 This stage will usually take around two months.